trainML/simple-classifier-endpoint/README.md

 To get a prediction for the endpoint from the command line, you can use the `classify_image.sh` bash script in the repository.
 Simply specify the endpoint address from above and the path to a file you want to predict as the two arguments.
 For example:

 ```
-./classify_image.sh https://<job_id>.trainml.cloud ./images/pizza.jpg
+./classify_image.sh <endpoint_address> ./images/pizza.jpg
 ```

 #### Using a Browser

 Open the file `front-end/src/config.js` with a text editor.
 Change the `api_address` value to the endpoint URL from the previous step and save the file.
 If you changed the route path in the previous step, you must also update that here.

-Go to the `front-end` folder of the repository in a terminal window and type `npm start`.
+Go to the `front-end` folder of the repository in a terminal window and type `npm install`.
+Once the package installation is complete, run `npm start`.
 This will open a web browser to http://localhost:3000 and load the example front end.
 Click the `Upload File` button and select an image to classify (example image files are in the `images` folder of this repository).
 Click `Get Prediction` to send the file to the endpoint.
 When the response comes back, the list of the top five class categories and their confidence rating will be displayed on the right.
 Click `Upload New File` and `Get Prediction` on additional images as desired.